Mario675/Minecraft_Quick_Homes/README.md

     - You don't need it to be a home.
 It can even be a warp.
       - This script types whatever you have in your ini corelating to the button you pressed after alt, after inputting /

-4. You can adjust what ALT+SHIFT does by changing the variable in section `config`
+4. You can adjust what ALT+SHIFT does by changing the variable `Option_To_Add_OR_Multiply` in section `config`

+- Option 1, is adding 10 to your input.
+Option 2, is multiplying your input by two.

 - You can change the variable to 1 or 2.
 Do so otherwise, and app will exit.